 If you don't already have a website, and are wanting to build your own, you will probably need some HTML authoring software.
 There many such programs available on the internet.
 A few recommendations for varying budgets are listed below:

-For more alternatives, check out download.com.
-Of course if you're prepared to learn HTML, you can also just use a program like Notepad or Textpad to make your web pages.
+For more alternatives, check out.
+Of course if you're prepared to learn HTML, you can also just use a program like Notepad or Textpad to make your web pages and it would be worth looking into tutorial sites such as and .

 The Unix Filesystem is Case-Sensitive